isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 </p>
 <p>6.&nbsp;&nbsp;&nbsp;&nbsp; Grant applicants proposing projects that are
-more downstream in nature (e.g. projects leading to the actual development of new products, software, and services) are <strong><u>required</u></strong> to have the support of an industry partner<a rel="noopener noreferrer nofollow" target="_blank"><sup>[2]</sup></a> in project execution.
+more downstream in nature (e.g. projects leading to the actual development of new products, software, and services) are <strong>required</strong> to have the support of an industry partner in project execution.
 Projects with a greater degree of industry support and collaboration (i.e. industry co-investment, industry partnerships, pathways to commercialization) are preferred.
 Researchers are required to clearly state the nature and degree of their proposed collaboration with industry.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp; Projects that are more upstream in nature and
 oriented around fundamental research should also clearly articulate the pathways to commercialization and/or government use cases for the proposed